Pulitzer winner Strout writes of family ties in new best seller

-NEW YORK Like her 2009 Pulitzer Prize-winning book "Olive Kitteridge," much of Elizabeth Strout's new novel takes place in a small Maine town in which the characters tackle big issues.
+NEW YORK, April 11 Like her 2009 Pulitzer Prize-winning book "Olive Kitteridge," much of Elizabeth Strout's new novel takes place in a small Maine town in which the characters tackle big issues.

-"The Burgess Boys" centres on the family dynamics that play out between the title characters, Jim and Bob Burgess, and their sister Susan, who calls upon her brothers to smooth out a scandal involving her son.
-As they deal with the fallout, the siblings' relationships shift and evolve.

 "Those early impressions of the world, you share those with your siblings, and I think that's a very hard bond to break," Strout, 57, said in an interview.